Frequently Asked Questions

 What is a First Choice Provider and how are claims paid for First Choice Providers?

-A healthcare provider that has met certain established standards and who has agreed to accept certain fixed fee payments from the plan for covered expenses. claims are paid at 100% after your Health Reimbursement Account (HRA) has been exhausted.
-Your HRA Rollover will not be used to pay for First Choice Providers.
+A healthcare provider that has met certain established standards and who has agreed to accept certain fixed fee payments from the plan for covered expenses.
+Claims are paid at 100% after your Health Reimbursement Account (HRA) has been exhausted.
+Beginning in 2018, any Rollover HRA funds will be used to pay First Choice Providers.

 What is a Verity or Aetna ASA Provider and how are claims paid for Verity or Aetna ASA Providers?

 A healthcare provider that has met certain established standards and who has agreed to accept certain fixed fee payments from Verity Healthnet or Aetna ASA networks for covered expenses.
-Claims are paid at 90% after your Health Reimbursement Account (HRA) and remaining deductible have been met.
+Claims are paid at 80% after your Health Reimbursement Account (HRA) and remaining deductible have been met.
+You are responsible for the remaining 20%.

 I visited a First Choice or In-Network facility but received a bill from an Out-of-Network Provider.
 Why is this?